cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_lake-pigments.md

 ### Pigments

 Pigments are colored, insoluble particles that, when combined with a binding medium, create paint that can then be applied to a substrate.
 Historically, most pigments were sourced from the natural environment, including from plants, insects, stones, and dirt.
-Since the eighteenth century, the synthesis of pigments in industrial settings has become very common, ensuring consistent quality and new formulations.
+Since the nineteenth century, the synthesis of pigments in industrial settings has become very common, ensuring consistent quality and new formulations.

 Pigments are most often encountered as a component of paint.
 In short: Pigment + Binding Media = Paint